oh-lang/oh/wishlist.md

 container[at, of: non_null]: []
 {   # Returns `Null` if `At` is not in this container,
     # otherwise the `of` instance at that `At`.
-    # This is wrapped in an argument object to enable passing by reference.
+    # This is wrapped in a reference object to enable passing by reference.
     # TODO: do we like this?  it looks a bit like SFO logic that we killed off.
     # USAGE:
     #   # Get the value at `At: 5` and make a copy of it: